trw24/Atlas-Messenger-iOS/README.md

 1. [Xcode](https://developer.apple.com/xcode/) - Apple's suite of iOS and OS X development tools.
 Available on the [App Store](http://itunes.apple.com/us/app/xcode/id497799835).
 2. [CocoaPods](http://cocoapods.org/) - The dependency manager for Cocoa projects.
 CocoaPods is used to automate the build and configuration of Atlas Messenger.
 Available by executing `$ sudo gem install cocoapods` in your terminal.

-**NOTE:** At this time there is a known incompatibility with CocoaPods v0.36.0.beta.2.
-Please stick to v0.35.0 or v0.36.0.beta.1 instead.

 #### Cloning & Preparing the Project

 Once you have installed the prerequisites, you can proceed with cloning and configuring the project by executing the following commands in your terminal: